decoder-it/powershellveryless/README.md

 Quick & dirty (and very simple) CL + AMSI bypass using C#<br />

 <br><b>2019-03-27: The 2019-03-19 version version is again caught by latest definitions, but it's easy to bypass (tested it).<br>
-Given that the game has become boring, I won't publish other updates, it's up to you ;-)
+Given that the game has become boring, I won't publish any other updates, it's up to you ;-)
 </b>
 <br>2019-03-19: addded a new quick&dirty fix in order to bypass latest Defender definitions
 <br>2019-03-13: addded quick&dirty fix in order to bypass latest Defender definitions and integrate new AMSI bypass